Near Dark: Cast

-Near Dark features three actors from Aliens, two of whom (Paxton and Henriksen) had also previously been in The Terminator and the other of whom (Goldstein) would later be in Terminator 2: Judgment Day.
-However, there is also a much more obscure casting connection between Near Dark and the Terminator movies: Robert Winley, who played a biker in the bar scene in Near Dark, and who had never been in any James Cameron movies at that time, later played the biker whose clothes, boots, and motorcycle are stolen by the T-800 in a very similar bar scene at the beginning of Terminator 2.
-His characters are identified in the credits as "Patron in bar" for the former movie and "Cigar Biker" for the latter.

 Production

-Vampire films had become "trendy" by the time of Near Darks production, with the success of Fright Night (1985) and The Lost Boys (1987), the latter released two months before Near Dark and grossing $32 million.

-Kathryn Bigelow wanted to film a Western movie that departed from cinematic convention.
-When she and co-writer Eric Red found financial backing for a Western difficult to obtain, it was suggested to them that they try mixing a Western with another, more popular genre.
-Her interest in revisionist interpretation of cinematic tradition led her and Red to combine two genres that they regarded as ripe for reinterpretation: the Western movie and the vampire movie.
-The combination of the genres had been visited at least twice before on the big screen, with Curse of the Undead (1959) and Billy the Kid Versus Dracula (1966).
+Near Dark was part of a resurgence of American vampire films in the 1980s, along with the likes of Fright Night, Once Bitten (both 1985), Vamp (1986), The Lost Boys and The Monster Squad (both 1987).
+Director and co-writer Kathryn Bigelow wanted to film a Western movie; when she and fellow co-writer Eric Red found financial backing for a Western difficult to obtain, they decided to mix the Western genre with the then more popular vampire genre.
+The combination of the genres, which Bigelow and Red felt were ripe for revisionist interpretation, had been visited at least twice before on the big screen, with Curse of the Undead (1959) and Billy the Kid Versus Dracula (1966).

 Bigelow knew (and later married) director James Cameron, who directed Aliens (1986), a film that shares three cast members (Paxton, Goldstein and Henriksen) with Near Dark.
-Actor Michael Biehn was offered the role of Jesse Hooker, but he rejected the role because he found the script confusing.
+Actor Michael Biehn was offered the role of Jesse Hooker, but he rejected the role, because he found the script confusing.
 Lance Henriksen took over the role.
 A cinema seen in the background early in the film has Aliens on its marquee and Cameron played the man who "flips off" Severen.

+Soundtrack

-SoundtrackNear Dark is the thirty-second major release and tenth soundtrack album by Tangerine Dream.
+Near Dark is the thirty-second major release and tenth soundtrack album by Tangerine Dream.
 It was released in 1988.

+Release

+Near Dark premiered at the Toronto International Film Festival (TIFF) on September 12, 1987.

+Box office

-ReleaseNear Dark was released on October 2, 1987, in 262 theaters, grossing US$635,789 on its opening weekend.
-It went on to make $3.4 million, below its $5 million budget.
+Near Dark was released on October 2, 1987, in 262 theaters, grossing US$635,789 on its opening weekend.
+In its second week, the film's release widened to 429 screens.
+Near Dark went on to make $3.4 million, below its $5 million budget.

+Bigelow has since attributed the film's lack of box-office success to its close proximity to The Lost Boys—which was released two months prior to Near Dark, opening on a comparatively wider 1,542 screens—as well as it being an independent film.
+She has stated that The Lost Boys was a "vampire movie made by Warner Bros. that had a tremendous amount of muscle behind it, distribution and marketing muscle behind it.
+And so we were just this little [...] whisper out there."